Shingles Vaccination - Get Yours Now!

 They do not want you having this too close to the pneumonia vaccine and I had that in May so I was fine there.
 I am one of those people that shies away from vaccines for flu, etc. but the older I get the better I think my chances are with some things especially that can cause such misery and pain such as pneumonia that cause millions of infections and deaths worldwide each year and shingles that is so ugly and painful!

 I thank my parents for vaccinations that kept me alive healthy as a child and now it is my responsibility as an adult to take care of myself.
 Not only for my sake but for the loved ones that would probably have to be responsible for my care if I did not.

-I didn't get by Scot free for as with any immunization there can be some possible side effects and the next day the site was swollen slightly, red and itchy.
+I did not get by Scot free for as with any immunization there can be some possible side effects and the next day the site was swollen slightly, red and itchy.
 I called and found out that with only these symptoms an ice pack for 20 minutes at a time and Tylenol would ease the pain; and it did!
 This will go away in about two to three days.
 Small price to pay!